lugotardo/LunoSprite/INSTALL.md

 ### MacOS details

-To compile LibreSprite, run the following commands:
+To compile LunoSprite, run the following commands:
 ```
     cmake \
       -DCMAKE_OSX_SYSROOT=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk \
       -G Ninja \
       ..
-    ninja libresprite
+    ninja lunosprite
 ```
 ### Android details

 Before you can make an Android build, you must make a native build for your OS, so follow the appropriate instructions above.
-Once that is done, download https://github.com/LibreSprite/ls-android-deps as android/ in the LibreSprite directory.
-Now you can open the android subdirectory in Android Studio and build LibreSprite for Android.
+Once that is done, download https://github.com/LunoSprite/ls-android-deps as android/ in the LunoSprite directory.
+Now you can open the android subdirectory in Android Studio and build LunoSprite for Android.

 ## Installing

-Once you've finished compiling, you can install LibreSprite by running the following command from the `build` directory:
+Once you've finished compiling, you can install LunoSprite by running the following command from the `build` directory:

     ninja install